 Firefighters find one person dead after morning fire in Central

-CENTRAL - An unidentified person died in a morning house fire Thursday.
+CENTRAL - An 86-year-old man died in a morning house fire Thursday.

 The fire was on Brown Road, the Central Fire Department said.
-The fire was reported around 8:02 Thursday morning, according to the fire department.
+It was reported around 8:02 Thursday morning, according to the fire department.

 Central Fire Department has asked for assistance in its investigation from the Baton Rouge Fire Department and the State Fire Marshal.